 Attracting birds

 My husband, Bill, and I have been interested in watching birds for as long as I can remember.
 In 1989, we bought five acres in a rural area.
 The property had been farmed over the years and was wide open.
-Since attracting birds was very important to us, we knew we’d have to do some serious landscaping to close things in so birds would feel safe.
+Since attracting birds was very important to us, we knew we’d have to do some serious landscaping to make birds would feel safe.

-Attracting birds to a garden isn’t all that difficult, once you’ve met their basic needs of cover, food, water and housing.
+Attracting birds to a garden isn’t all that difficult, once you’ve met their basic needs of cover, food, water and nesting sites.

-The first thing we did was plant a lot of young trees and shrubs purchased at the Spokane County Conservation District’s annual plant sale.
+The first thing we did was plant a lot of young trees and shrubs.
+We purchased them at the Spokane County Conservation District’s annual plant sale.
 Everything we bought was native to this area and most are drought-tolerant.
-The native shrubs also provide us with flowers in the spring and summer, fall color, and often berries to feed hungry birds during the fall and winter months.
+The native shrubs also provide us with flowers in the spring and summer, fall color.
+Some of them have berries to feed hungry birds during the fall and winter months.
 All good attributes!

-We also planted all sorts of perennials, annuals and bulbs to provide color, scent (mostly for my benefit), as well as nectar for hummingbirds, pollinators and butterflies.
+We also planted all sorts of perennials, annuals and bulbs.
+These were to provide color, and scent, as well as nectar for hummingbirds, pollinators and butterflies.

-finch-feeder-editPSAs the landscape started filling in, we purchased bird feeders to accommodate the seed-eaters.
+As the landscape started filling in, we purchased bird feeders to accommodate the seed-eaters.
 This includes chickadees, juncoes, goldfinches and other types of finches.
-We primarily put out black-oil sunflowers, which are very popular with the birds, and Nyjer thistle seed mainly for the goldfinches.
+We primarily put out black-oil sunflower seeds and Nyjer thistle seed mainly for the goldfinches.
 The latter is more expensive but boy, do the finches adore it!
 California quail are also seed-eaters but they don’t come to feeders.
 They are content to eat any “spillage” underneath feeders.

 This video, which I shot in December 2015, illustrates this point all too well:

-Another food source we place in specialized feeders is suet.
+Suet is another food source we place in specialized feeders.
 It comes in “cakes” filled with seeds, sometimes nuts and berries, and is mixed with fat.
-Birds that really enjoy suet include Northern flickers, hairy and downy woodpeckers, and chickadees.
+Northern flickers, hairy and downy woodpeckers, and chickadees really love suet.

 Remember to regularly clean your bird feeders to keep your bird friends healthy.